motz0815/tauri-nextjs-starter/README.md

 # Tauri + Next.js Starter

-A modern starter template using Tauri v2 and Next.js v15, configured for static exports and optimal desktop application development.
+A modern starter template using Tauri v2 and Next.js v15, configured for static exports and optimal desktop and mobile application development.
 Features include:

 - 🦀 Tauri v2 for native desktop capabilities
 - ⚡ Next.js 15 with static export configuration